HomeLatest NewsGovernanceIndia looks to push WTO members to back emergency patent waiver plan for Covid-19 vaccine

 Preferred Source of Google

-With implementation likely to derail India’s efforts to push for compulsory licensing of Covid-19 vaccine to ramp up production, the only way forward for the nation, feeling the vaccine crunch, is to push World Trade Organization (WTO) members to back the emergency patent waiver plan to up medical supplies.
+With implementation troubles likely to derail India’s efforts to push for compulsory licensing of Covid-19 vaccine to ramp up production, the only way forward for the nation, feeling the vaccine crunch, is to push World Trade Organization (WTO) members to back the emergency patent waiver plan to up medical supplies.

 Advertisement